spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 * `strategy.spinnaker.io/use-source-capacity`

-  When set to `'true'` or `'false'`, this overrides the resources replicas size with the currently deployed resource size.
-This is supported for deployment, replicaset or stateful set.
-  This can be used to allow resizing a resource and maintaining the same number of replicas on subsequent manifest deployments.
+  When set to `'true'` or `'false'`, this overrides the resource's replica count with the currently deployed resource's replica count.
+This is supported for Deployment, ReplicaSet or StatefulSet.
+This can be used to allow resizing a resource in the Spinnaker UI or with kubectl without overriding the new size during subsequent manifest deployments.

 * `strategy.spinnaker.io/max-version-history`